awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-setup.md

 ## Add a camera stream<a name="gettingstarted-setup-camera"></a>

-After the software upgrade completes, add a camera stream
+After the software upgrade completes, add a camera stream\.

-If you encountered errors during setup, see [Troubleshooting](panorama-troubleshooting.md)\.

 **To add a camera stream to the AWS Panorama Appliance**